-Guidelines for designers and users of fiber optic communications networks: What problems can cause transmission loss in a fiber optic network?
+These are guidelines for designers and users of fiber optic communications networks as well as contractors and techs who install, operate and maintain them.
+What problems can cause transmission loss in a fiber optic network?
 What problems can be anticipated in planning fiber optic networks?
 How does the user determine the cause of the problem?
 How is the best and fastest way to restore communications?
 You should also download a copy of the NECA/FOA 301 fiber optic installation standard as a reference.

 All networks are susceptible to problems that affect communications.
 A consequence of fiber optic systems’ high bandwidth, long distance capability and security is the extreme dependence of users on the non-stop operation of these systems.
 They can transmit large amounts of data long distances with immunity from signal degradation and extremely high reliability, so these systems usually carry the most critical data.
 By critical data, we’re not talking telephone conversations, Internet access or TV signals (although some viewers would question that conclusion during the Super Bowl) we’re talking about utility grid monitoring and control signals, surveillance CCTV systems, traffic control systems, airport monitoring and security, and the like.

 If something happens, it’s important to not panic.
 You should have a plan, components set aside for repair and knowledgeable people on stall or a contractor on call.
 When you design the network, restoration planning should be part of the design.
 If you did not do that, now is the time to do it before something happens.